MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/index.md

 ---
-Description: Add modern XAML user interfaces, create MSIX packages, and incorporate other modern components into your desktop application.
+description: Add modern XAML user interfaces, create MSIX packages, and incorporate other modern components into your desktop application.
 title: Modernize your desktop apps for Windows ms.topic: article ms.date: 10/02/2020